-The Smart Growth Partnership engaged in community task force formation in Scottdale in 2017, leading to deeper engagements with community leaders and stakeholders over the next few years, including monthly meeting facilitation that involved local economy assessment, developing strategies to retain and attract youth, building community capacity and social capital, creating a community vision, and providing grant assistance and community projects development.
+The Smart Growth Partnership engaged in community task force formation in Scottdale in 2017, leading to deeper engagements with community leaders and stakeholders over the next few years, including monthly meeting facilitation that involved local economy assessment, developing strategies to retain and attract youth, building community capacity and social capital, creating a community vision and community goals, and providing grant seeking and writing assistance and community projects action plan development.

 One such community project that came from a goal and need identified during the task force planning process was creation of a plan for better transportation.
 The resulting project now being implemented is directed toward improving the active transporation network of the community by creating not only the plan, but also an accompanying complete street policy for adoption by the municipality.